The Saab Owners Club actively supports owners of Saab 95 and 96 V4s.

 The V4 was Saab’s first 4-stroke engine, but it was actually made by Ford in Germany.
+The "Cologne" V4 used in the Taunus 12M, 15M and 17M is quite different to and more reliable than the "Essex" V4 from the Zephyr/Zodiac and Transit that is more familiar to the average British driver.
 It replaced the two strokes in the mid 60s and carried on in production until 1980.
 A rugged, torquey engine, it gained a reputation for reliability, longevity and performance – helped of course by Saab’s rallying successes.
 96V4s won the RAC rally in 1968 and 1971, among many other international successes.

-Many members still actively Rally in their competition V4s in classic and historic classes.
+Many members still actively Rally in their competition V4s in classic, historic and post-historic classes.
 See the Motorsport section for more information about the Competition cars still being campaigned by members.

 The majority of members still prefer to use their V4s as road cars, many still in regular everyday use.
 As you would expect, we have members with cars from all ends of the spectrum – from beautifully restored concourse cars, modified and customised cars to regular, every-day cars and restoration projects.

 There are still a few in original condition, unrestored and looking pretty much as they left the showroom.